Giddy-eg/us_trades_wiki/Residual-Capacity.md

 ## Sources
 ### Canada Energy Regulator
-Originally, residual capacities were extracted from this [Canadian Energy Regulator Site](https://www.cer-rec.gc.ca/en/data-analysis/canada-energy-future/2019/results/index.html).
+Originally, residual capacities were extracted from this [Statistics Canada Site](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2510002201&pickMembers%5B0%5D=1.1&pickMembers%5B1%5D=2.1&cubeTimeFrame.startYear=2017&cubeTimeFrame.endYear=2017&referencePeriods=20170101%2C20170101).
 This provided reliable Canadian Government backed existing capacity numbers for a variety of technologies separated by provinces.
 The issue with this data set is that the aggregation method used is more coarse then what our model needs.
 For example, the values group all steam turbine fuels into one technology, instead of breaking it down into coal, natural gas, oil, ect.
 The second issue is that these numbers do not provide commissioning dates.
 Therefore, we would either have to assume general commission dates which could effect capacity investment in the future.

 ### Wikipedia
 Although Wikipedia sources need to be carefully verified, due to its open-source nature, it can act as a fantastic resource to compile a large amount of data quickly.
-Currently, the majority of our residual capacities and commissioning dates come from wikipedia pages (each reference can be found in the file `dataSources/ResidualCapacitiesByProvince.csv`).
-The total capacity numbers were cross-referenced against the [Canadian Energy Regulator Site](https://www.cer-rec.gc.ca/en/data-analysis/canada-energy-future/2019/results/index.html) and this [Energy Rates Site](https://energyrates.ca/the-main-electricity-sources-in-canada-by-province/).
+Currently, the majority of our residual capacities and commissioning dates come from Wikipedia pages (each reference can be found in the file `dataSources/ResidualCapacitiesByProvince.csv`).
+The total capacity numbers were cross-referenced against this [Statistics Canada Site](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2510002201&pickMembers%5B0%5D=1.1&pickMembers%5B1%5D=2.1&cubeTimeFrame.startYear=2017&cubeTimeFrame.endYear=2017&referencePeriods=20170101%2C20170101), this [Canadian Energy Regulator Site](https://www.cer-rec.gc.ca/en/data-analysis/canada-energy-future/2019/results/index.html) and this [Energy Rates Site](https://energyrates.ca/the-main-electricity-sources-in-canada-by-province/).
 This insured our assumption of trusting Wikipedia compiled numbers are in the correct ballpark when comparing percentage generation by source and aggregating multiple sources.

 It needs to be noted, we have **not** yet verified the sources Wikipedia is extracting its information from.